a2-4am/4cade/README.md

 The format of the `GAMES.CONF` file has changed as new requirements have appeared, and it may change again in the future.
 There is up-to-date format information at the bottom of the file itself, which I will not duplicate here.
 However, in general, each record is 1 line and contains the name and flags for 1 game.
 The file is parsed once at program startup, and the (possibly filtered) list of available games is stored persistently in the language card.

 Many records in `GAMES.CONF` do not list the game's display name, i.e. the mixed-case, human-readable name displayed in search mode, browse mode, and slideshows.
-Wherever possible, display names are calculated from a game's filename, so `WAVY.NAVY` is displayed as `Wavy Navy`, while `SUMMER.GAMES.II` is displayed as `Summer Games II`, and so on.
+Wherever possible, display names are calculated from a game's filename, so `WAVY.NAVY` is displayed as `Wavy Navy`, while `ARCHON.II` is displayed as `Archon II`, and so on.

 Each game's filename is used as a "foreign key" (in database terms) to build directory paths, to locate files in subdirectories, and to reference the game in other configuration files.